 The prisoner was not impressed!

 Why did he falter?.

 The general position of most who have examined this trial is that he was exhausted and genuinely unwell.
-But it has to be observed that it seems an extraordinary omission for the Defence not to have led any evidence upon the arming of the Ulster volunteers.
-How could an English jury possibly understand the desire of the Irish to arm themselves?
-Or understand their fear that Ulster would try to destroy the democratic wish of parliament for Home Rule.
-Without putting the issue into a proper context then the jury could only assume the Irish were arming solely for treasonable ends.
-It would not have saved the day, of course, but not to lead such evidence is, I say again, extraordinary.
+But it has to be observed that it seems an extraordinary omission for the Defence not to have seen the distinction between gun-running in time of peace and gun-running in time of war.
+An English jury might possibly understand the desire of the Irish to arm themselves to protect against the wish of the Ulster volunteers to try to destroy the democratic wish of parliament for Home Rule.
+But gun-running, from the enemy, in time of war was difficult to explain.
 I rather suspect that Sullivan realised this and that his collapse is one of those moments in the Irish story where constitutional nationalists began to understand that for them, the game was over and that history and the guns had passed to men with different and revolutionary aims.
 Perhaps he stumbled over Irish History.